cjerdonek/groome/README.md

 1. All file names and directory names are treated as Mustache templates.
     For example, `{{project}}.py` might become `molt.py`.
-2. If a file name ends in `.mustache`, the trailing `.mustache` is stripped from the file name and the contents of that file are treated as a Mustache template.
+2. If a file name ends in `.mustache`, the trailing `.mustache` is stripped from the file name and the file contents treated as a Mustache template.
 3. To leave a Mustache file alone, end the file name in `.skip.mustache`.
     For such files, the file contents remain unchanged, and the trailing `.skip.mustache` is changed to `.mustache`.
 This is the only exception to the previous rule.
-4. If a file name does not end in `.mustache`, it is not treated as a Mustache template.
+4. If a file name does not end in `.mustache`, the contents of the file are not treated as a Mustache template.

 Templates